jaceyang97/jspuzzleLB/readme.md

 ## ⚠️*WORK IN PROGRESS NOTICE*

 - For a one-time analytical script, just run ```python main.py```.
 No databases, no nothing, just a plain simple script.
-- The rest of the modules are initial steps toward building a fully-fledged web-hosted service, which will consist of a backend server and frontend UI.
-You are more than welcome to inspect and provide feedback in the upcoming updates!
+- The rest of the modules are initial steps toward building a web-hosted service.
+Might come some day.

 ## 🛡️Legal Disclaimer
 This project is not affiliated with or endorsed by Jane Street.
 Data accessed through this script is used for clout purposes only.